 Theorem 4.3.
 Let $\mathcal{T} = (T, \sigma, 1)$ be a directed, pumpable TAS.
-If a set $X \subseteq \mathbb{Z}^2$ weakly self-assembles in \mathcal{T} , then X is a semilinear set.
-Conversely, every semilinear set weakly self-assembles at temperature 1.
+If a set $X \subseteq \mathbb{Z}^2$ weakly self-assembles in \mathcal{T} , then X is a finite union of semi-doubly periodic sets.

-The proof idea of the forward direction of Theorem 4.3 is as follows.
-(The reverse direction is easy.)
+The proof idea of Theorem 4.3 is as follows.
 Suppose that $\alpha \in \mathcal{A}{\Box}[\mathcal{T}]$.
 Note that α is unique since \mathcal{T} is directed.
-Either α is an infinite "grid" that fills the plane, or there exists finitely many linear combs and paths that, taken together, "cover" every point in X (in the sense that each such point is in the finite closure of one of these combs or paths).
+Either α is an infinite "grid" that fills the plane, or there exists finitely many semi-doubly periodic combs and semi-periodic paths that, taken together, "cover" every point in X (in the sense that each such point is in the finite closure of one of these combs or paths).

 The reason for this is that each comb is defined by two vectors \vec{u} (the base) and \vec{v} (the teeth), and these vectors form a "basis" for the space of points located within the cone formed by the base and the first tooth of the comb.
-While the vectors do not reach every point in this cone, they reach within a constant distance of every point in the cone, and the semilinear regularity of the teeth and base enforces semilinear regularity in between the teeth as well.
+While the vectors do not reach every point in this cone, they reach within a constant distance of every point in the cone, and the doubly periodic regularity of the teeth and base enforces doubly periodic regularity in between the teeth as well.
 Of course, not all combs have teeth, in which case the comb is just a periodic path.

 We associate each black tile with some periodic path or comb that begins in a fixed radius about the origin (utilizing the fact that a path cannot go far from the origin without having pumpable segments that can be used to construct a periodic path or comb).
-This association is via finite closure: each black tile is on the finite closure of a periodic path or comb close to the origin.
-The finite number of combs and periodic paths originating within this radius tells us that the number of semilinear sets of (locations tiled by) black tiles that they each define is finite.
-To see that there are only a finite number of periodic paths or combs originating in a fixed radius around the origin, observe that there are only a finite number of "slopes" (vectors) possible to construct from any two points in a fixed radius, each periodic path is defined by one such vector, and each comb is defined by two such vectors.
+The finite number of combs and periodic paths originating within this radius tells us that the number of semi-doubly periodic sets of (locations tiled by) black tiles that they each define is finite.